 Family reunification procedure

-When the registered partnership was concluded in a foreign country, the procedure must first be recognized in Switzerland (The French PACS for example is not recognized in Switzerland as the equivalent of a registered partnership but the marriage is), for the Swiss resident to request a B permit for her/his foreign spouse under family reunification.
+When the mariage was concluded in a foreign country, the procedure must first be recognized in Switzerland (The French PACS for example is not recognized in Switzerland as the equivalent of a registered partnership but the marriage is), for the Swiss resident to request a B permit for her/his foreign spouse under family reunification.